Skip to content

 View all vacancies in this region

-With experience, you could:manage an audio visual department; specialise in lighting or sound design; become an events manager; move into equipment and services sales; become self employed and install equipment in homes
+With experience, you could:manage an audio visual (AV) department, for example in a college or university; specialise in lighting or sound design; provide bespoke systems in homes and businesses; move into AV equipment services and sales; become self employed and install screens and equipment in music venues, sports stadiums and transport hubs

 You could join organisations like PLASA or the Production Services Association, for professional recognition, training opportunities and to make industry contacts.